5935 State Road 44

 The next thing you need to consider is what your budget is.
 Can you buy a new one with all the features you’re looking for or do you need to try to buy a good used one at an affordable price?
 If you are buying a new one shop online for the best prices and good customer service.
 If you are trying to buy a good quality used one take some precautions to protect yourself from getting stuck with a faulty module if you should find out you just purchased one.
 For instance, if you are buying one from ebay make sure the seller’s feedback score is 100% or as close to it as possible.
 Also be sure they have a return policy if you would need to return it.
 If you are buying from an individual or from a store get a written guarantee about being able to return it for a refund if it isn’t what it is supposed to be.

 As far as an all around module you can’t usually go wrong with a Roland module.
-Even their low-end modules like a TD-3 or a TD4 has lots of the sounds and features that the TD-20 or TD-30 have.
+Even their low-end modules like a TD-3 or a TD4 has lots of the sounds and features that the TD-30 or TD-50 have.
 Most of their older modules are still very capable and can be tweaked to sound and perform very well if you spend some time experimenting with the settings and sounds.
-The exception to this is the DDR30, TD-5, and TD-7.
-They are old technology that you probably would not be happy with.
+The exception to this is the DDR30, TD-5, and TD-7, and the Simmons modules from the 70s and 80s.
+They are old technology that you would not be happy with.
 Although a TD-5 or a TD-7 could still be used for a simple home practice situation.
 Those modules can also be used as trigger to MIDI converters if you are going to access sounds in your computer.
 You would need some kind of MIDI interface or a MIDI to USB cable to make the connection to your computer.

 Be sure your module comes with an owners manual because you will need to use it like a road map to get you where you want to go with your module adjustments and editing of the sounds.
 If you purchase a used module that doesn’t come with a manual go to the module brand’s website and download one for your model of module.
 Print it out for easy reference or at least save it in your computer for future reference while you are learning to get around on your module.